thinkhy/TedSubtitle/README.md

 Usage
 --------
- * tedSubtitle URL languageCode output.src

-    >   or you can modify the testTedSub.bat directly.
+ * tedSubtitle URL languageCode output.src *or you can modify the testTedSub.bat directly*　.

+   For example:

+    >   tedsubtitle "http://www.ted.com/talks/stephen_wolfram_computing_a_theory_of_everything.html"  eng wolfram.srt

 Files
 --------